 <host IP>:5900 as the Remote Host and enter the password from before to connect.

-Of course, another option is to simply user a third-party VNC server, but if you don’t feel like installing more software, hopefully this helps prevent a few headaches.
+Of course, another option is to simply user a third-party VNC server, but if you don’t feel like installing more software, hopefully this should help in preventing a few headaches.

 One thought on “Connecting to the built-in Mac VNC server from a Windows machine”

 When I try to login to my Mac from my work PC, TightVNC Viewer gives me the message:

 Error in TightVNC Viewer: A connection attempt filed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond.